الوحدة الثالثة - الصفحة 34 - بالاضافة الى موضوع|Present Perfect vs Simple Past

 When Do We Use the Simple Past?

 We use the simple past to talk about actions that happened at a specific time in the past.
-The time is usually mentioned or understood.

 - I visited London last year.